 Most of the animals that people get as ESAs are cats and dogs while some may be different.
 RealESALetter.com provides valid ESA letters for traveling via planes and as said by Mr. McCullough on CNN, we have a rigorous screening process and only a LMHP signs the letter.

 This does not include the people who want exotic animals as ESAs.
 Such animals are not allowed on planes and they are also not suitable to be an emotional support animal.

 The only legal requirement to keep an emotional support animal is an Emotional Support Animal Letter (ESA Letter).

 An ESA letter is a prescription letter written by a Licensed Mental Health Professional.
-Your family doctor or any other medical doctor isn’t eligible to write an ESA letter; it has to be a psychiatrist, psychologist, psychiatric nurse, licensed professional counsellor, or other licensed therapists.
+Your family doctor or any other medical doctor isn’t eligible to write an ESA letter; it has to be a psychiatrist, psychologist, psychiatric nurse, licensed professional counselor, or other licensed therapist.

 An individual suffering from the following psychological or emotional disabilities can qualify for an ESA.

 However, you will need to pass the screening to get the letter.
-Emotional support animals shouldn’t be confused with a traditional pet since they have a specific purpose and service to provide.
+Emotional support animals shouldn’t be confused with a traditional pets since they have a specific purpose and service to provide.

 Although an emotional support animal can become a part of its owner’s family, there are specific laws concerning the usage of emotional support animals.

 If you identify with the emotional disabilities mentioned in this article, or feel that having an Emotional Support Animal can benefit you, then get in contact with our mental health professionals and find out if you qualify for an ESA letter.